DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 Creighton Schedule Analysis

-- The Bluejays captured their signature win of the season on November 24, when they secured an 83-69 victory over the Michigan State Spartans, who rank inside the top 50 (No. 20), according to our computer rankings.
+- The Bluejays picked up their best win of the season on November 24 by registering an 83-69 victory over the Michigan State Spartans, a top 50 team in our computer rankings.

+- Creighton has tied for the 20th-most Quadrant 2 victories in the nation (two).

-- The Blue Demons have tied for the 103rd-most Quadrant 3 defeats in the nation according to the RPI (two).
+- The Blue Demons have tied for the 102nd-most Quadrant 3 losses in the country based on the RPI (two).

 Creighton 2023-24 Best Wins